ABOUT THE UNITED KINGDOM

 Adapted from "United Kingdom."
 Encyclopedia Britannica, February 7, 2021. https://www.britannica.com/place/United-Kingdom

-Established in 1925 with 38 members, the Walter Hines Page Chapter National Society Daughters of the American Revolution (NSDAR or DAR) now has 130 members and nearly 500 associate members residing throughout the United Kingdom, as well as in the United States, France, Belgium, Ireland, Germany, Spain and Japan, who support our projects.
+Established in 1925 with 38 members, the Walter Hines Page Chapter National Society Daughters of the American Revolution (NSDAR or DAR) now has 120 members and over 550 associate members residing throughout the United Kingdom, as well as in the United States, France, Belgium, Ireland, Portugal, Norway and Australia, who support our projects.

 The Walter Hines Page Chapter (WHP) is named after Walter Hines Page, a former U.S. Ambassador to the Court of St. James's.
 Page is honoured at Westminster Abbey for his role influencing the U.S.A. to support Britain in World War I.

-Our events include speeches and presentations on various elements of American history, regular visits to Benjamin Franklin’s house, Remembrance Day ceremonies hosted by the American Battle Monuments Commission (ABMC) and at St. Paul’s Cathedral, U.S. Presidential election breakfasts, Thanksgiving galas, trips to Sulgrave Manor (George Washington's ancestral home), and many more.
+Our events include speeches and presentations on various elements of American history, regular visits to Benjamin Franklin House, Remembrance Day ceremonies hosted by the American Battle Monuments Commission (ABMC) and at St. Paul’s Cathedral, U.S. Presidential election breakfasts, Thanksgiving galas, trips to Sulgrave Manor (George Washington's ancestral home), and many more.